Rep. Ilhan Omar criticized again for alleged anti-Semitism

 ST. PAUL, Minn.
-(AP) — Rep. Ilhan Omar has come under fresh criticism for remarks critics call anti-Semitic.
+(AP) — Rep. Ilhan Omar came under a fresh round of criticism Friday for remarks about Israel that critics decried as anti-Semitic.

-The Minnesota Democrat was appearing at a forum in Washington with Rep. Rashida Tlaib of Michigan when she said she fears everything they say about Israel is construed as anti-Semitic because they’re Muslim.
+Speaking Wednesday night at a forum at a Washington, D.C., bookstore with fellow freshman Rep. Rashida Tlaib of Michigan, the Minnesota Democrat said she fears everything they say about Israel is construed as anti-Semitic because they’re Muslim.
+She said that prevents a “broader debate” about Israel’s treatment of Palestinians.

-But some Jewish leaders say Omar then revived an old trope about divided loyalties among Jewish-Americans when she criticized the idea that it’s “OK for people to push for allegiance to a foreign country.”
+Omar and Tlaib won their seats in November, becoming the first Muslim women elected to Congress.

-Steve Hunegs of the Jewish Community Relations Council of Minnesota and the Dakotas says he’s appalled.
+The comments, which Omar made when the questions turned to her previous criticism of the American Israel Public Affairs Committee, were first reported by the website Jewish Insider .

 Most Read Nation & World Stories